-Performance Measure 1 Achieving the budgeted investment income 2 Ensuring cash balance cover of 31 days 3 Ensuring that investments are only placed with institutions which comply with the annual Treasury Management Strategy.
-4 Ensuring approved counter-party limits are adhered to (refer to TMP's 1/5) 5 Expected levels of Investments per month compared to actual level of investment 6 Average rate of return of investments per month compared to target rate
+Performance Measure 1 Achieving the budgeted investment income.
+2 Ensuring cash balance cover of 31 days.
+3 Ensuring that investments are only placed with institutions which comply with the annual Treasury Management Strategy.
+4 Ensuring approved counterparty limits are adhered to.
+5 Expected levels of Investments per month compared to actual level of investment.
+6 Average rate of return of investments per month compared to target rate.